-Due to the state's school safety laws, students are not permitted to bring visitors to the Middle School during the regular school day.
+Due to the state's school safety laws, students are not permitted to bring visitors to the high school during the regular school day.
 Former students visiting teachers may only enter the building after 2:30 PM.
-Parents or guardians who enter the school must sign in and obtain a visitors badge.
-All visitors and guests must enter and exit the building through the main entrance during school hours.
+Parents or guardians who enter the school must sign in and obtain a visitors pass.
+All visitors and guests must enter and exit the building through the doors at the "Bridge" main entrance during school hours.